Andreas Laupacis: Editorial and Public Engagement Roles

 Laupacis is the founding Editor-in-Chief of Healthy Debate, an online forum designed to engage the public in discussions about health care policy and reform.
 He also serves as the Editor-in-Chief of the Canadian Medical Association Journal.

 Awards and recognition

 Laupacis' work has garnered numerous accolades.
 In November 2022, he was appointed an Officer of the Order of Canada in recognition of his outstanding contributions to medicine and health policy.
-He has also been honored as the Justice Emmett Hall Laureate and has received the Health Services Research Advancement Award as well as the Jill M. Sanders Award of Excellence in Health Technology Assessment.
+He has also been honoured as the Justice Emmett Hall Laureate and has received the Health Services Research Advancement Award as well as the Jill M. Sanders Award of Excellence in Health Technology Assessment.

 Personal life

 Laupacis is married with two children.